-The committee agreed that having complete information about the questions and answers exchanged during the process of oral inquiries and responses is essential for CJEO to fulfill its role.
-Only with a complete record of the inquiries being made can CJEO effectively evaluate the areas and issues of concern so that it can determine whether a formal opinion should be provided, or whether other avenues, such as a request for action by the Advisory Committee on the Code of Judicial Ethics, should be pursued.
-Under the model the committee recommends, CJA would provide to CJEO on a continuing, timely basis, coinciding with the CJA Ethics Committee's meetings, copies of all CJA "informal responses."
+The committee unanimously concluded that having complete information about the questions and answers exchanged during the process of oral inquiries and responses is essential for CJEO to fulfill its role.
+Only with a complete record of the inquiries being made can CJEO effectively evaluate the areas and issues of concern so that it can determine whether a formal written opinion should be provided, or whether other avenues, such as a request for action by the Advisory Committee on the Code of Judicial Ethics, should be pursued.
+Under the model the committee recommends, CJA would provide to CJEO on a continuing, timely basis copies of all CJA "informal responses."
 These informal responses are written records maintained by the CJA Ethics Committee that contain a recitation of the oral inquiry and the response, but do not include the name of the inquiring judge.
-CJA would provide copies of all informal responses.
+CJA would provide copies of informal responses periodically, coinciding with CJA Ethics Committee meetings, unless CJEO determines that the meetings are not held on a sufficiently frequent or timely basis.
 CJEO would not seek from CJA records of such informal responses predating the formation of CJEO.
-These communications from CJA to CJEO would be confidential under statute and court rule, as provided in the attached proposed rule.
+Communications from CJA to CJEO would be confidential under statute and court rule, as provided in the proposed rule.

-We anticipate that this approach will provide a comprehensive and consistent array of informed services to California's judges.
-In the event that this approach does not meet CJEO's mission to provide reliable and accurate judicial ethics advice, CJEO must be able to decide at any time, and for any reason, to change the policy of relying on CJA and instead offer comprehensive oral advice.
+We anticipate that this approach will provide a comprehensive and consistent array of informed services to California's judges and judicial candidates.
+In the event that these procedures do not allow CJEO to fulfill its mission to provide reliable and accurate judicial ethics advice, CJEO must be able to decide at any time, and for any reason, to change the policy of relying on CJA and instead offer comprehensive oral advice.
 Thus, for example, and not by way of limitation, if CJA does not provide the informal responses or if the responses contain insufficient information, or if CJEO determines it needs the ongoing interaction with judges to best serve the judiciary and the public, it may revoke or amend the policy.
-As noted, the Supreme Court should provide CJEO with the independent authority to take such steps if it finds them necessary.
+CJEO's action would not, of course, limit CJA's ability to offer ethics advice in any form.
+As noted, the committee recommends that the Supreme Court provide CJEO with the independent authority to take such steps if it finds them necessary.